CSC1-1101-TTh9-S21/ps1/README.md

 To receive full credit you must:

-* Submit the slide from Part 1 to Canvas.
+* Submit the PDF from Part 1 to Canvas.
 * Complete the course survey from Part 2.
 * Post a message on Slack for Part 3.
 * Submit the screenshot from Part 5 to Canvas.